Sherminsoh/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 Even people who don't wear glasses and have no problem with their eyesight at all benefit from an easy to read font and proper contrast.
 I'm sure you would cringe if you had to fill in a form where light yellow, hopelessly loopy letters are placed on a white background.
 For people who's eyesight is not as good, like your grandma, for example, this becomes hopelessly worse.

-The WCAG has contrast ratios for smaller and larger letters and there's plenty of tools out there to check if the contrast ratios are strong enough.
+The WCAG has contrast ratios for smaller and larger letters and there are plenty of tools out there to check if the contrast ratios are strong enough.
 The information and tooling is there, go use it.

 A good place to start checking color contrast is by using the [WebAIM](https://webaim.org/resources/contrastchecker/) color contrast checker.